 Over the past few years, Cannabidiol (CBD) has been making its way into the medicine cabinets of consumers looking for a more natural way to deal with pain and lower stress than prescription drugs.
-Now estimated to reach sales of $22 billion by 2022, which represents a compound annual growth rate of 150 percent, CBD products from hemp increasingly are gaining shelf space in drug and convenience stores, supermarkets and other mass merchandisers.
+Now estimated to reach sales of $22 billion by 2022, which represents a compound annual growth rate of 150 percent, CBD products from hemp increasingly are gaining shelf space in drug and convenience stores, supermarkets, and other mass merchandisers.

-Even with its explosive growth, many consumers still are unclear about what is CBD and what it can do to enhance wellness.
+Even with its explosive growth, many consumers still are unclear about what CBD is and what it can do to enhance wellness.
 CBD is one of the over 60 cannabinoids or naturally-occurring chemicals found in industrial hemp and marijuana that interact with natural receptors in the brain and body to affect pain response, among other effects.
 Cannabinoids work with the body’s own endocannabinoid system (ECS).
 The ECS is made up of endocannabinoids or neurotransmitters that send chemical messages between neurons, which are the cells that transmit nerve impulses.

-All CBD products contain CBD oil, which is what is added to the range of CBD offerings, from topicals, such as CBD cream for pain, to tinctures, capsules and gummies.
+All CBD products contain CBD oil, which is what is added to the range of CBD offerings, from topicals, such as CBD cream for pain, to tinctures, capsules, and gummies.
 Before any products are made, CBD oil needs to be extracted from the hemp plant.
 CBD from hemp, one of the oldest known agricultural products, is preferable to CBD from marijuana.
-That’s because hemp possesses more CBD and it also contains less tetrahydrocannabinol or THC than marijuana, the mind-altering ingredient that produces a high.
+That’s because hemp possesses more CBD, and it also contains less tetrahydrocannabinol or THC than marijuana, the mind-altering ingredient that produces a high.

 CO2 extraction: This CBD extraction method uses pressurized carbon dioxide to break down the hemp and pull out the oil from the plant material, leaving a pure oil extract.
 By controlling temperature and pressure, CO2 is effective in creating a range of end products with different concentrations of CBD.
-Many manufacturers consider this the best CBD oil extraction method because it safe and efficient and produces oils with high concentrations of CBD.
+Many manufacturers consider this the best CBD oil extraction method because it is safe and efficient and produces oils with high concentrations of CBD.

 Steam distillation: In this method, plant material is put into a distillation tank.
-Heated water produces steam, which carries the oil to the top of the tank where it then passes through a condenser.
+Heated water produces steam, which carries the oil to the top of the tank, where it then passes through a condenser.
 The resulting mix of oil and water then goes through further distillation to separate the CBD oil from water.

 Natural Solvents: Using natural solvents to extract CBD is similar to the steam distillation method.
-The plant material is placed in a container and the solvent – ethanol, butane, and isopropyl alcohol are some of the liquid solvents used – is run through it.
+The plant material is placed in a container, and the solvent – ethanol, butane, and isopropyl alcohol are some of the liquid solvents used – is run through it.
 The solvent takes the CBD from the plant.
 It then evaporates, leaving the oil.

 Also, with so much opportunity for CBD, there is the risk of poor-quality or mislabeled products entering the market.
 “Over the past several years, FDA has issued several warning letters to firms that market unapproved new drugs that allegedly contain cannabidiol (CBD).
 As part of these actions, FDA has tested the chemical content of cannabinoid compounds in some of the products, and many were found to not contain the levels of CBD they claimed to contain.”